jimbojsb/yak/Readme.md

 Installation
 ============
 Yak is distributed as an excutable Phar file with all of it's dependencies bundled.
-The easiest way to get Yak is to download the executable into your /usr/local/bin folder or equivalent.
+Once you install it initally, the "update-yak" command can keep you up to date.
+To get your initial install, run the following command in the folder where you'd like Yak to be installed (I recommend /usr/local/bin):

 1. cd /usr/local/bin
 2. wget https://github.com/downloads/jimbojsb/yak/yak